Where is the Technology?

 Back in 1975 I purchased a brand new 1975 Honda Civic.
 I paid about $4,200 for it.
 One of the reasons I purchased that specific car was that they advertised that it would get a whopping 42 MPG in gas mileage.
 After I purchased it the car actually did get 42 MPG!
 I was pleased.

-Fast forward 40 years to 2015.
-I just went to the Honda website and looked at the current Honda Civic line.
+Fast forward 40+ years to today.
+I recently went to the Honda website and looked at the current Honda Civic line.
 Depending on the model of Honda Civic, they are advertising that they get 31 to 41 miles per gallon!
 The only car they advertise that beats the gas mileage of my old 1975 Civic is their Civic Hybrid - and it only gets 47 MPG - only 5 MPG better that the 1975 Civic!
 So what happened to the technology?
 You would think that after 40 years, they would at least be able to double the gas mileage, and I don't mean for hybrids.

 Now I am not picking on Honda.
 They are a good car manufacture.
 I'm only using them as an example because I actually owned a 1975 Honda Civic.
 I am positive all of the other car manufacturers are same.
 I actually checked a couple and I was right.
 I Google'd some old advertisements of other cars that are still around, and they are just as bad.
 And some were even much worst.
 I'm not going to get into details in this article.
 You can Google it yourself and do the comparison with some of today's cars.
 I will point out that from 1989 to 2001 Chevrolet produced a car called the Geo Metro that got 53 to 58 MPG - and it was not a hybrid!
 None of the cars they offer today get that good of gas mileage.
 So again, I ask, where is the technology?